syncfusion-content/xamarin-docs/Xamarin/NumericUpDown/Customization.md

 ## Continuous spinning between ranges

-User can restrict the values between a specific range by setting [`Maximum`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html#Syncfusion_SfNumericUpDown_XForms_SfNumericUpDown_Maximum) and [`Minimum`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html#Syncfusion_SfNumericUpDown_XForms_SfNumericUpDown_Minimum) property value.
+Users can restrict the values to a specific range by setting the [`Maximum`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html#Syncfusion_SfNumericUpDown_XForms_SfNumericUpDown_Maximum) and [`Minimum`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html#Syncfusion_SfNumericUpDown_XForms_SfNumericUpDown_Minimum) property values.

 N> By default, the value of minimum property is Double.MinValue and the value of maximum property is Double.MaxValue.
 In iOS, if typed value is less than minimum value, the minimum value will be validated.